pitosalas/cleancont/output/2008-02-04-virtual-cable-takes-your-gps-and-raises-you-a-heads-up-display.md

 ---
 title: "Virtual Cable takes your GPS and raises you a heads-up display"
 subtitle: "This is really cool!
-Check out [this post](http://feeds.autoblog.com/~r/weblogsinc/autoblog/~3/20244..."
+Check out this post"
 category: "50"
 tags: []
 date: "2008-02-04"